Major research fellowships promote student equity in higher education

 The NCSEHE has appointed four new Equity Fellows who will conduct targeted research projects to advance student equity research, policy and practice.

 The 2020 Equity Fellows, Mr David Eckstein (Swinburne University of Technology), Dr Tim Pitman (Curtin University), Dr Janine Delahunty (University of Wollongong) and Dr Andrea Simpson (La Trobe University), will undertake year-long projects focusing on regional and remote students, students with disability, and Aboriginal and Torres Strait Islanders.
+Their projects will be conducted alongside 2019/20 Equity Fellows Dr Katelyn Barney and Dr Nicole Crawford.

 Mr David Eckstein’s Fellowship project, Meaningful jobs for graduates with disability: From luck to business as usual, will address inequities in post-graduation employment and graduate programs for students with disability.